sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 ## 2200 - 1700 BC event

 This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
-This, along with
+Along with accounts of mega-floods (Gun-Yu, Ogyges), we can almost be certain there was an ECDO-like event during this period.

 Cataclysm accounts:
 - 1600-1400 BC: Biblical Exodus, Moses